KemonDream/MacThermalAway/README.md

   - sudo mv -f $HOME/nonroot/System/Library/Extensions/IOPlatformPluginFamily.kext/Contents/PlugIns $HOME/BackupKexts/
   - sudo kmutil install -u -v --update-preboot -R $HOME/nonroot ##will update preboot and kext cache
   - sudo bless --folder $HOME/nonroot/System/Library/CoreServices --bootefi --create-snapshot ##snapshot the root system and boot from it
-- Step N : The kext that I'am currently using: GoodbyeBigSlow NoBdProcHot TurboMac
+- Step N : Install kext
+  The kext that I'am currently using: GoodbyeBigSlow NoBdProcHot TurboMac
   - we can run "kextstat | grep -v com.apple" to determine whitch kext is really loaded.
   - In my case, I have installed those three kext but NoBdProcHot was not loaded.
-And I have to run a automatic code on Automator to enable all the performances.
+And I have to run a automatic code on Automator to manually diable BD_PROCHOT.
     -The code for Automator will be provided.
 # Known Issues
 - Not stable for now